richkdev/Cleanup-Catastrophe/README.md

 ## GAMEPLAY

-Play as **Paul Fischer**, your average local Indonesian fisherman, whose life had changed when tasked by the goddess of water, Nyi Roro Kidul, to clean up the waters that her kingdom had inhibited long ago.

-## DEPENDENCIES

-### REQUIRED

-- Python 3.11+
-- pygame-ce 2.4+
-- moderngl 5.10+ (only for native)
-- pypresence 4.3+ (only for native)
-- nest-asyncio 1.6+ (for nesting event loop)

-### FOR BUILDING

-- pyinstaller 5.13+ (required for building to native, does not support cross-compiling)
-- pygbag 0.9+ (required for building to web)
+WIP

 ## INSTALLATION

-1. **Install all the dependencies**, listed above.
+1. **Install all the dependencies**, listed in `requirements.txt`.
 If an error occurs when trying install the libraries using pip, try to [upgrade pip](https://pip.pypa.io/en/stable/installation/#upgrading-pip).
 2. **Clone the repository**.
 See this [article](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for more information.
 You're now good to go!

+## BUILDING

+* For local: `pyinstaller main.spec` (exported file type will depend on your system)
+* For WebAssembly: `pygbag --git --template noctx.tmpl main.py`

 ## LICENSE